-Please note the following penalties related to noncompliance:
+Please note the following penalties related to certain instances of noncompliance:

-Submitting delinquent quarterly reports in one (1) Warning will be issued; warnings expire after instance three years.
-Submitting delinquent quarterly reports in two (2) Twenty (20) points will be deducted from instances subsequent HTCC applications for a period of two (2) consecutive funding years.
-After the second instance of a delinquent quarterly report, CHFA will notify the Nonprofit Corporation that a 20- point deduction will be assessed on the submission of an HTCC application for the next two (2)

-consecutive funding rounds.
+Submitting delinquent quarterly reports in one (1) instance Warning will be issued; warnings expire after three years.
+Submitting delinquent quarterly reports in two (2) instances Twenty (20) points will be deducted from subsequent HTCC applications for a period of two (2) consecutive funding years.
+After the second instance of a delinquent quarterly report, CHFA will notify the Nonprofit Corporation that a 20- point deduction will be assessed on the submission of an HTCC application for the next two (2) consecutive funding rounds.
 Submitting delinquent quarterly reports in three (3) instances Thirty (30) points will be deducted from subsequent HTCC applications for a period of two (2) consecutive funding years.
-After the third instance of a delinquent quarterly report, CHFA will notify the Nonprofit Corporation that a 30-point deduction will be assessed on the submission of an HTCC application for the next two (2) consecutive funding rounds.
+After the third instance of a delinquent quarterly report, CHFA will notify the Nonprofit Corporation that a 30- point deduction will be assessed on the submission of an HTCC application for the next two (2) consecutive funding rounds.
 Submitting delinquent quarterly reports in four (4) instances The Nonprofit Corporation will be considered in HTCC Program noncompliance and will be unable to apply for the HTCC Program for two (2) consecutive funding rounds.
 After the fourth instance of a delinquent quarterly report, CHFA will notify the Nonprofit Corporation that they will be ineligible to apply to the HTCC Program for the next two (2) consecutive funding rounds.
-Submission of report(s) and back-up materials reveal that the HTCC funds were used for an ineligible expense related to the Housing Program.
-Ten (10) points will be deducted from subsequent applications for a period of two (2) consecutive funding rounds.
-CHFA may require the Nonprofit Corporation to reimburse the HTCC account for the ineligible expenses and/or escrow the remaining HTCC unexpended funds with CHFA (CHFA will disburse funds based on eligible expenses for the project).
-Failure to submit the required occupancy documentation and closeout certificate within ninety (90) days of project completion The Nonprofit Corporation will be considered in HTCC Program noncompliance and will be unable to apply for the HTCC Program for two (2) consecutive funding rounds.
-The Nonprofit Corporation will be notified accordingly.
-Failure to proceed with the Housing Program in accordance with the project schedule or demonstrate that completion occurred within three (3) years from the Date of Approval; or lapse in fiduciary responsibility (i.e., co-mingling funds, switching properties, etc.) Remaining funds contributed by Business Firms may be reclaimed by CHFA, and the Nonprofit Corporation will be ineligible to apply under the HTCC Program for a period of two (2) consecutive funding rounds.
+Failure to proceed with the Housing Program in accordance with the project schedule or demonstrate that completion occurred within the approved timeframe and in no event later than three (3) year from the Date of Approval, or, a lapse in fiduciary responsibility (i.e., comingling funds, switching properties, etc.) Remaining funds contributed by Business Firm may be reclaimed by CHFA, and the Nonprofit Corporation will be ineligible to apply under the HTCC Program for a period of two (2) consecutive funding rounds.
 The Nonprofit Corporation will be notified accordingly.